Superintelligence

 A superintelligence is a hypothetical agent that possesses intelligence surpassing that of the most gifted human minds.
 Philosopher Nick Bostrom defines superintelligence as "any intellect that greatly exceeds the cognitive performance of humans in virtually all domains of interest".

 Technological researchers disagree about how likely present-day human intelligence is to be surpassed.
 Some argue that advances in artificial intelligence (AI) will probably result in general reasoning systems that lack human cognitive limitations.
 Others believe that humans will evolve or directly modify their biology to achieve radically greater intelligence.
 Several future study scenarios combine elements from both of these possibilities, suggesting that humans are likely to interface with computers, or upload their minds to computers, in a way that enables substantial intelligence amplification.
 The hypothetical creation of the first superintelligence may or may not result from an intelligence explosion or a technological singularity.

 Some researchers believe that superintelligence will likely follow shortly after the development of artificial general intelligence.
 The first generally intelligent machines are likely to immediately hold an enormous advantage in at least some forms of mental capability, including the capacity of perfect recall, a vastly superior knowledge base, and the ability to multitask in ways not possible to biological entities.

 Several scientists and forecasters have been arguing for prioritizing early research into the possible benefits and risks of human and machine cognitive enhancement, because of the potential social impact of such technologies.

-Feasibility of artificial superintelligence

-Artificial intelligence, especially foundation models, has made rapid progress, surpassing human capabilities in various benchmarks.

-The creation of artificial superintelligence (ASI) has been a topic of increasing discussion in recent years, particularly with the rapid advancements in artificial intelligence (AI) technologies.

-Progress in AI and claims of AGI

-Recent developments in AI, particularly in large language models (LLMs) based on the transformer architecture, have led to significant improvements in various tasks.
-Models like GPT-3, GPT-4,GPT-5, Claude 3.5 and others have demonstrated capabilities that some researchers argue approach or even exhibit aspects of artificial general intelligence (AGI).

-However, the claim that current LLMs constitute AGI is controversial.
-Critics argue that these models, while impressive, still lack true understanding and rely primarily on memorization.

-Pathways to superintelligence
+Artificial superintelligence

-Philosopher David Chalmers argues that AGI is a likely path to ASI.
-He posits that AI can achieve equivalence to human intelligence, be extended to surpass it, and then be amplified to dominate humans across arbitrary tasks.
+Philosopher David Chalmers argues that artificial general intelligence is a very likely path to artificial superintelligence (ASI).
+Chalmers breaks this claim down into an argument that AI can achieve equivalence to human intelligence, that it can be extended to surpass human intelligence, and that it can be further amplified to completely dominate humans across arbitrary tasks.

-More recent research has explored various potential pathways to superintelligence: